 I then pull/squish the dough out to a rough rectangle and sprinkle over the raisins before gently kneading them into the dough.
 I don’t like lots of raisins and I especially don’t do mixed peel but do feel free to add anything that floats your boat.
 I then divide into 13 if I’m doing the circle of buns or 12 if I’m doing a standard 3 straight lines of four on a baking tray.
 I weigh the dough and then use a calculator to divide equally.
 I roll the dough into balls by using my hands in a cupping motion on the work surface or by pulling the dough tight from the top to the bottom like a draw stringed purse.
 This does tend to give a smoother finish.
 I do remove any naked raisins as they will burn.

 I brushed them with egg wash before piping over my white cross.
 I made this by adding just enough water to the flour to make a sticky paste that would hold it’s shape when piped.
 It is hard to gauge but just make it as thick as you dare bearing in mind you don’t want it to stand rigid in a thick line.
 Suck it and see.
-I think the easiest way is to use disposable piping bags and snip the end so that you have about a 3mm hole.
+About 5 tsp of plain flour is enough and about 5/6 tsp water.
+It needs to be able to hold a line.
+I think the easiest way to pipe is to use disposable piping bags and snip the end so that you have about a 3mm hole.

 Simple Hot Cross Buns.